Yooooomi/auto_runes/README.md

 # Autorunes

-Autorunes is a program that scraps mobafire guides to create automatically your runes pages.
+Autorunes is a program that scraps [Mobafire](https://www.mobafire.com) guides to create automatically your runes pages.
+It'll detect the guide and build your rune page automatically by clicking the right runes for you !

-You can use the standalone Windows application by pasting the guide link into it or use the [Chrome extension](https://chrome.google.com/webstore/detail/autorunes/pefheflffhfnmoeiamhofclgpcolppnc) to be able to create the rune page by one click from the guide page !
+You can use the standalone Windows application by pasting the guide link into it or use the [Chrome extension](https://chrome.google.com/webstore/detail/autorunes/pefheflffhfnmoeiamhofclgpcolppnc)(_Recommended_) to be able to create the rune page by one click from the guide page !

 # Prerequisites